RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 ### 2.4.
 Trigger Cloud Build to Deploy Your Code

 Terraform has set up the infrastructure, but it uses a placeholder "hello world" container.
-You now need to run your Cloud Build pipelines to deploy your actual frontend and backend applications.
+You now need to run your Cloud Build pipelines to deploy your actual frontend and backend applications with the new resiliency features.

 ```bash
 # Deploy the backend agent